phetw/blog/src/posts/2018-12-24-i-quit-smoking.md

 ---
-path: /how-i-quit-smoking
+path: /i-quit-smoking
-title: I quit smoking
+title: Best achievement of 2018 - I quit smoking
 description: >-
-  Story of why I start and I quit smoking after 6 years of paying to destroying my own health.
+  Story of why I start and I quit smoking after years of wasting money and destroying my own health.
 date: 2018-12-24T11:09:58.176Z
 thumbnail: /img/daniele-levis-pelusi-217494-unsplash.jpg
 ---
 ![Smokes](/img/daniele-levis-pelusi-217494-unsplash.jpg)

 I started smoking since the age of 16.
 I thought it was cool and relaxing.
 It was the time that you get to chat with all your friends, telling jokes, listen to each other's problems.
 I had convinced myself that it helps me concentrate and focus more.
 So yeah, I did smoke a lot during the time of exams and it somewhat helped.
 I could remember the picture of every page of the Physics book.